pylovelace/pylovelace/README.md

 - Linux soon.

 ## Installation

-PyIntellect is not yet available for installation.
-It will be available for installation once it is released.
+PyIntellect can be installed via pip:

-How it will be: `pip install pyintellect`
+`pip install pyintellect`

 ## Documentation
 Documentation will be available on the [PyIntellect website](https://pyintellect.com).
 The website is currently under development.